How Often Should I Buy New Clothes? Experts Explain

 Overall, personalization makes consumers feel heard, as it resonates with their demographics, style preferences, and behaviors.
 However, it presents fashion a tool for novelty-seeking and even self-soothing, where people buy clothes not because they need them, but rather based on their mood – be it positive or negative.

-The Final Takeaway: Cider is Just as Bad as Shein
+Our Verdict: Cider is Just as Bad as Shein

 In conclusion, Cider is as bad as Shein.
 This is evident in the brand’s lack of transparency around its ethical labor practices, pervasive influencer marketing, as well as gamification strategies that cultivate unhealthy shopping habits.